 But you can easily learn the steps you need to take for any food.
 For example, many families enjoy green beans.
 You can use these in casseroles, salads, soups, or as a side dish.

-Tomatoes are easy for beginners and you can grow the Roma variety or cherry tomatoes.
+Tomatoes are easy for beginners, and you can grow Roma varieties or cherry tomatoes.
 You can also grow beefsteak tomatoes.
 These are perfect for sandwiches, salads, stews, sauces, and more.

 If fruit is something that your family loves to eat, you can grow a wide selection of these foods.
 For example, watermelon is a sturdy fruit to grow in a garden and is often a family favorite.
 But, of course, you can also grow other melons.

 It’s easy to grow berries in a food garden.
 You can choose from ones like blueberries, strawberries, raspberries or blackberries.

 Some fruits may take a little more care, but can still be grown by a beginner gardener.
 For example, you can grow apples, peaches, cherries and more.

 Foods You Can Grow That Deliver Big Yields